-The Holy Spirit University of Kaslik (USEK) is a private Catholic higher education institution founded by the Lebanese Maronite Order (LMO).
+The Holy Spirit University of Kaslik (USEK) is a private Catholic higher education institution founded by the Lebanese Maronite Order (LMO) in 1938.
 It is, thus, the first university which was established upon a Lebanese initiative and by Lebanese citizens (in this case by the LMO monks).
 From that moment, these monks, who had been entrusted with a teaching mission for more than three centuries, have undertaken the management of USEK.
 Their remit was to provide university teaching, in conformity with the requirements of the labor market and in close association with scientific research.

 Being a national institution, USEK has brought its teachings and curricula into line with the official requirements of the Lebanese state, which acknowledges the diplomas it delivers.
 Furthermore, USEK remains careful in achieving synthesis of tradition and modernism in the educational options it offers, while remaining true to a Christian humanism, which is imprinted on the overall education it provides.